bloominstituteoftechnology/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+The returned function within personalDice uses closure because it's a function defined within a function.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+Dan's name is always the same, but the newRoll changes as it's a random number.

 c.
 What is the lexical scope of `newRoll`?

+newRoll has no variables that it accesses, but is within the scope of the returned function and can access globally scoped objects.

 ### Task 3 - Stretch Goals